fungyip/fungyip.github.io/index.md

 ## Econometrics

-Econometrics for me is like "love at first sight".
+Econometrics for me is like :heart:"love at first sight".
 I was first introduced by my classmate at uni that there is a thingy called "Econ" "Metric" when I was doing my Economics degree.
 My first regression model to build was to predict the price of meat, which is fabulous.

 ![Alt Text](https://imgs.xkcd.com/comics/machine_learning.png)